Some random stuff

 Working on a new album ...

-Broken nail before recording aargh. quite pleased with my emergency sellotape nail technique tho'
+Broken nail before recording aargh. quite pleased with my emergency plaster and glue nail technique tho' below, patent pending

 10 Dec 2021